zoracreates/harvard-mahindra/README.md

 * Custom typography and type hierarchy
 * Hero images on landing pages extend up to the menu.
 * A customized Harvard University branding bar at the top of the page, which places the Harvard logo to the right instead of the left of the page, and has a transparent background on landing pages.
-* A search bard that colapses and expands horizontally
+* A search bar that colapses and expands horizontally